What are Effluent Disposal Systems

 Learn here what could be Unconventional Effluent Disposal Systems and how to build them.

-Raised drain-fields are made of extra, above-the-ground layers of soils suitable for the treatment of effluent.
-In contrast to “as-it-is” native soil in traditional drain-fields, raised drain-fields are “engineered” for best effluent absorption and processing properties, to make up for limitations of the native land.
+Raised drain fields are made of extra, above-the-ground layers of soils suitable for the treatment of effluent.
+In contrast to “as-it-is” native soil in traditional drain fields, raised drain fields are “engineered” for the best effluent absorption and processing properties, to make up for the limitations of the native land.
 They are used in the following cases:

 a.
 Native soil is inadequate for the treatment of effluent – either too low percolation rate (clay, bedrock) or too high percolation rate (coarse sand, gravel, karstic rock, …).

 Example of an unsuitable soil for the conventional drain-field (here mostly clay).
 Source: Minnesota Pollution Control Agency (USA)

 They add an extra absorption and filtration layer into the natural subsurface soil if the latter is too shallow to guarantee the efficient treatment of the effluent.

 Suitable for the task of “engineered” soil, has much better treatment capabilities than the typical native one.
 As a result, the active drain-field area can be reduced compared to the size of the traditional drain field.

 Raised drain fields use the same effluent disposal technologies as traditional ones.
 They make use of earlier discussed “pipe-in-stone” or chamber systems and can be deployed over beds (in most cases), or in trenches (less popular because require more space).
 The only difference is that they cannot be operated solely by forces of gravity because effluent must be lifted above ground level.
 For this purpose, they need an extra lift station installed after the septic tank, consisting of a dosing tank, electrical pump, and control system.